carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 > {: .solution}
 {: .challenge}

-Some computer clusters are behind firewalls set to only allow transfers initiated from the _outside_.
+Most computer clusters are protected from the open internet by a _firewall_.
 This means that the `curl` command will fail, as an address outside the firewall is unreachable from the inside.
 To get around this, run the `curl` or `wget` command from your local machine to download the file, then use the `scp` command to upload it to the cluster.

 > ## Why Not Download on {{ site.remote.name }} Directly?
 >